-- (i) Your vehicle may be equipped with a long sliding door with an intermediate catch.
-You can also lock the sliding door in place around halfway when opening and closing.
+(i) Your vehicle may be equipped with a long sliding door with an intermediate catch.
+You can also lock the sliding door in place around half-way when opening and closing.
 If you do this, the door does not have to be opened fully when getting into or out of the vehicle.
+The sliding door is not fully engaged when in the intermediate catch.

+Unlocking

-The sliding door is not fully engaged when in the intermediate catch. - To unlock: pull locking pin 3 upwards manually or use the central locking button to unlock the sliding door (→ page 49). - To open: press button (1) in and pull door handle (2).
+Pull safety pin (a) upwards manually or use the central locking button to unlock the sliding door (→ page 49).

+Opening

+- Press button 1 in and pull door handle 2.

-- Push back the sliding door using door handle
+- Push back the sliding door using door handlefully until it engages.

+- Check the sliding door catch.

+Closing

+Press button 1 in and pull door handle 2.

+Slide the sliding door firmly forwards by handle until it closes.

+Locking

-(2) fully until it engages. - Check the sliding door catch. - To close: press button in and pull door handle 2. - Slide the sliding door firmly forwards by handle 2 until it closes. - To lock: push locking pin (a) downwards manually or use the central locking button to lock the sliding door (→ page 49).
+Push safety pin odwnwards manually or use the central locking button to lock the sliding door (→ page 49).